E-scooters have been in use for long enough to create different kinds of impressions in users’ minds.

 This is exactly what we will be going through in this article.

-E-scooter start-up business challenges and opportunities
+Electric scooter business challenges and opportunities

 E-Scooter sharing market is promising but also uncertain